-Great places to eat - in order of walking distance to Melati:
+Great places to eat - in walking distance

-Casa Luna is easy to find on Jalan Raya Ubud, before you get to the market from Melati, is a great mix of Indonesian and French food.
+Casa Luna is easy to find on Jalan Raya Ubud, is a great mix of Indonesian and French food.
 Divine vanilla slices, but also fabulous Nasi Goreng - best of both worlds.
 Janet de Neefe and her Balinese husband run this - she also runs a cookery school, which is popular (see note below in Things to Do).
 She's also a well-known author, writing about her Balinese life, food and family.